prashanth-volvocars/gitlab-docs/README.md

 ## Requirements

-In order to be able to preview any changes you make to GitLab's documentation, here's what you will need to have:
+To preview any changes you make to GitLab documentation, you need:

 - Environment: Unix/Linux or macOS.
 - Ruby, at version specified in: